tom-ash/cheat-sheets/README.md

   // body
 }
 ```
-`statement_1` initializes values. `statement_2` specifies conditions for the initialized values. `statement_3` increments the initialized values.
+`statement_1` initializes values. `statement_2` specifies conditions for the initialized values. `statement_3` changes the initialized values.
 The loop continues until `statement_2` conditions are no longer met.
 ```JavaScript
 for (let i = 0; i < 6; i++) {
   console.log(i)